openregulatory/templates/templates/qms/post-market-surveillance/sop-post-market-surveillance.md

    technologies on the market.
- * **Input from recalls and reportable events:** Recalls, incidents and unintended side effects reported by competitors, similar products and procedures or reported for other devices of our company (e.g. check BfArM / FDA databases as further specified in the post-market surveillance plan).
+ * **Input from recalls and reportable events:** Recalls, incidents and unintended side effects reported by competitors, similar products and procedures or reported for other devices of our company (e.g. check BfArM / FDA databases as further specified in the post-market surveillance plan; also see vigilance process).
  * **New or updated norms and standards, directives, regulation and other laws:** Verification if the list of applicable regulations is up to date.
  * **SOUP:** Verification if SOUP list is up to date.
- * **Complaints directly reported by customers:** Information gathered through customer feedback and complaints.
+ * **Complaints directly reported by customers:** Information gathered through customer feedback and complaints (see process for feedback management).
  * **Other feedback** collected or reported by sales or marketing staff, distributors, or other stakeholders.

 For each part of information, it is assessed whether it is applicable to the company's product.
-Additionally, its severity is rated on the following scale:
+Additionally, the severity of impact on device safety and performance is rated on the following scale:

  * **Severe:** Serious injury or death
  * **Moderate:** Non-serious injury